chetanreddyn/Autonomous-Surgical-Robot/README.md

 - **Models/**: Contains ACT model and core utilities.
 - **ROS Packages/**: Contains ROS packages for data collection, teleoperation, and rollouts.
 ## Teleoperation
-The `teleop` package has all the scripts to launch the
+The `teleop` package has the scripts to launch the robot and perform teleoperation using the MTMs (Master Tele Manipulator), Phantom Omni and Keyboard.
 ### Step 1: Launch the dvrk console
 ```bash
 roslaunch teleop arms_real.launch